yokolet/mapleroad/README.md

 # MapleRoad

 This gem is a proof of concept to write Hadoop's mapreduce code in Ruby.
+This gem is created inspired by *jmapreduce* gem, [https://bitbucket.org/abhinaymehta/jmapreduce](https://bitbucket.org/abhinaymehta/jmapreduce).

-This gem works only on JRuby.
+The mapleroad gem works only on JRuby.
 Also, this gem assumes hadoop command is on the PATH and can use it just type `hadoop`.
 Prior to trying this gem, setup Hadoop's cluster(s) and check some Hadoop sample works fine.
+Additionally, copy jruby.jar to Hadoop's mapred lib directory.
+For example, `/opt/cloudera/parcels/CDH-5.0.0-1.cdh5.0.0.p0.47/lib/hadoop-mapreduce/`.

 ## Installation

+   [Note] The mapleroad gem is not yet in the gem style.
+You can use `gem install` or `bundle` to download whole lot, however, it doesn' make any difference from cloning this repo.

 Add this line to your application's Gemfile: